dmitriz/cpsfy/README.md

 To each middleware in each of these frameworks, there is the associated parametrized CPS function, obtained by switching parameters and (un)currying.
-As the correspondence `middleware <-> CPS function` is in both ways, it allows for each side to benefit from the other.
+As the correspondence `middleware <-> CPS function` goes in both ways, it allows for each side to benefit from the other.